baldurk/renderdoc/docs/python_api/examples/renderdoc/fetch_shader.rst

 	# Get the pixel shader's reflection object
 	ps = state.GetShaderReflection(rd.ShaderStage.Pixel)

-	cb = state.GetConstantBuffer(rd.ShaderStage.Pixel, 0, 0)
+	cb = state.GetConstantBlock(rd.ShaderStage.Pixel, 0, 0)

     print("Pixel shader:")
     print(controller.DisassembleShader(pipe, ps.reflection, target))

 Now we want to display the constants bound to this shader.
-Shader bindings is an area that diverges quite a lot between the APIs, and RenderDoc's abstraction over this is detailed in :py:class:`~renderdoc.BindPointMap`.
+Shader bindings is an area that diverges quite a lot between the APIs, and RenderDoc's abstraction over this is detailed in :ref:`more detail <descriptor-abstraction>`.
 For now, we'll simply select the first constant buffer in this shader and fetch the constants for it with :py:meth:`~renderdoc.ReplayController.GetCBufferVariableContents`.

 .. highlight:: python
 .. code:: python